-As I delve into Microsoft Project, part of what I’m grappling with is marrying the theories of project management with the way the actual piece of software works, in a practical manner of speaking.
+As I delve into Microsoft Project, part of what I’m grappling with is marrying the theories of project management with how the actual piece of software works practically.
 Apparently, there are a number of challenges to Microsoft’s scheduling algorithm from adherents of various project management principles (including PMBOK, Prince 2, Agile, and so forth).

 Tim told me that Microsoft is mostly challenged on a few key fundamentals:

-- The Duration Equation, which is the scheduling engine I alluded to in this post.
+- The Duration Equation is the scheduling engine I alluded to in this post.

 - Critical path.
 Many people, including Tim, do not believe Microsoft Project can do CPM (critical path management), or critical chain management.
-What Microsoft Project does is highlight the longest interrelated set of tasks to the end date, which is not really CPM.
+Microsoft Project highlights the longest interrelated set of tasks to the end date, which is not really CPM.